I Am... Sasha Fierce: Singles

 On October 8, 2008, Beyoncé premiered two lead singles from the album.
-"If I Were a Boy" peaked at number three on the US Billboard Hot 100, topped eight charts worldwide and reached the top ten on many other charts.
-"Single Ladies (Put a Ring on It)" was the second lead single and peaked at number one on the US Billboard Hot 100, becoming Beyoncé's fifth number-one single, and was also successful in other international markets, peaking within the top ten around the world.
+"If I Were a Boy" peaked at number three on the U.S. Billboard Hot 100, topped eight charts worldwide and reached the top ten on many other charts.
+"Single Ladies (Put a Ring on It)" was the second lead single, and peaked at number one on the U.S. Billboard Hot 100, becoming Beyoncé's fifth number-one single, and was also successful internationally, peaking within the top ten around the world.
 The singles were certified double platinum and quadruple platinum, respectively, by the Recording Industry Association of America (RIAA).
-"Diva" was released exclusively in the United States and peaked at number nineteen on the US Billboard Hot 100, becoming Beyoncé's twelfth top-twenty single, and at number three on the US Hot R&B/Hip-Hop Songs.
+"Diva" was released exclusively in the United States and peaked at number nineteen on the U.S. Billboard Hot 100, becoming Beyoncé's twelfth top-20 single, and at number three on the U.S. Hot R&B/Hip-Hop Songs.
 It was certified gold by the RIAA.
-The next single, "Halo", was released internationally and peaked at number five on the US Billboard Hot 100, proving to be commercially successful and reaching top ten around the world.
+The next single, "Halo", was released internationally and peaked at number five on the U.S. Billboard Hot 100, proving to be commercially successful and reaching the top ten around the world.
 It was certified double platinum by the RIAA on January 5, 2010.

-Following announcements of the I Am...
-Tour two more singles were initially lined up, namely "Broken-Hearted Girl" and "Sweet Dreams"—though they switched order to become the sixth and seventh singles, respectively.
-"Sweet Dreams" reached the top ten in most countries, including the United States, managing to top the New Zealand Singles Chart, and was certified platinum by the RIAA on January 5, 2010.
-"Broken-Hearted Girl", the seventh single, reached the top forty on charts around the world, despite never being certified nor released in the United States.
+After the I Am...
+Tour was announced, two more singles were initially planned: "Broken-Hearted Girl" and "Sweet Dreams"—though their release order was switched, making them the sixth and seventh singles, respectively.
+"Sweet Dreams" reached the top ten in many countries, including the United States, and topped the New Zealand Singles Chart, and was certified platinum by the RIAA on January 5, 2010.
+"Broken-Hearted Girl", the seventh single, reached the top forty on charts around the world, despite never being certified or released in the United States.
 "Video Phone" was released as the eighth single from I Am...
 Sasha Fierce on September 22, 2009, with an accompanying music video and digital download release, taking form as an extended remix featuring American recording artist Lady Gaga.
-Like its predecessor, it reached the top-forty on charts around the world, peaking at number sixty-five on the US Billboard Hot 100.
-It also became Beyoncé's fourteenth number-one on the US Hot Dance Club Songs.
-"Why Don't You Love Me" was released as the ninth and final single on July 2, 2010, and peaked atop the US Hot Dance Club Songs, before its official single release.
+Like its predecessor, it reached the top-forty on charts around the world, peaking at number sixty-five on the U.S. Billboard Hot 100.
+It also became Beyoncé's fourteenth number-one on the U.S. Hot Dance Club Songs.
+"Why Don't You Love Me" was released as the ninth and final single on July 2, 2010, and peaked atop the U.S. Hot Dance Club Songs, before its official single release.
 As of July 2010, the digital tracks from the album had sold a combined total of 12.3 million units in the United States; and according to Columbia Records the album has sold fifteen million digital singles worldwide.